-This is a story that focuses on a very specific issue in American society of today, an issue that can have serious repercussions on the fabric of American society in future- the opioid epidemic.
-The rapid increase of the intake of opioid drugs in the USA has made the life harder for some communities and none can face the burnt more than Huntington, West Virginia where the rate of overdose is almost 10 times higher than the national average.
+This is a story that focuses on a very specific issue in the American society of today, an issue that can have serious repercussions on the fabric of American society in the future- the opioid epidemic.
+The rapid increase of the intake of opioid drugs in the USA has made life harder for some communities and none can face the burnt more than Huntington, West Virginia where the rate of overdose is almost 10 times higher than the national average.
 The title pays homage to three courageous women of the community who are giving their everything to fight this rising concern.
 It’s very moving and sheds light on a serious problem that has plagued America of today.

 3. The White Helmets (2016)

 Thanks to World media and the wizardries of the internet, almost everyone knows about the plight of war-torn Syria and the citizens’ existence in hell.
-When we see the extent of destruction done by humans we also see, on the other hand, the faith in humanity being restored by common civilians.
+When we see the extent of destruction done by humans we also see, on the other hand, the faith in humanity is restored by common civilians.
 The white helmets are those Bravehearts who worked tirelessly to save humans from under the rubbles in Aleppo, Syria.
 A real-life documentary of the victory of destruction over humanity and the philanthropic deeds of people stuck at the center of the war.